 For this reason the SLLS executive committee decided as a first step to create a database registering members’ expertise, relevant experience and policy interest areas.
 Such a register would be on a voluntary basis.
 It should act as a source of partners for collaboration on international longitudinal research projects directed at policy issues; help the executive committee to respond to policy debates; and broaden the scope of our international journal, LLCS in policy research directions.

-If you are interested in this area of research we invite you to sign up to the group’s mailing list (right) and to consider joining the Society for Longitudinal and Life Course Studies, to participate more fully in our activities.
+If you are interested in this area of research we invite you to sign up to the group’s mailing list below and to consider becoming a member of the SLLS, to participate more fully in our activities.

 Susan Morton, University of Auckland [email protected]